kus/cs2-modded-server/scripts/update/README.md

 Checks against extracted archive contents cannot run in dry-run and are printed as `would verify ...`.

+## Running it automatically (GitHub Actions)

+`.github/workflows/auto-update-mods.yml` runs this same script daily at 3pm Australia/Sydney, and on demand from the Actions tab.
+It adds nothing of its own: it checks out `stage`, runs `./scripts/update/update.sh`, and if that produced commits it pushes them and opens a pull request into `master`.
+Adding a new plugin script here is therefore all that is needed for the automation to pick that plugin up too.

+- **No update, no noise.** If the script commits nothing, the workflow pushes nothing and opens no pull request.
+- **A human merges.** Commits pushed with the Actions token do not trigger other workflows, so if the bot merged into `master` the `build and publish` workflow would silently not run.
+Merging the pull request yourself does trigger it.
+- **Failures are surfaced.** If the script exits non-zero the pull request is still opened for the mods that succeeded, the summary is attached, and the job then fails so the run shows up as a failure.
+- The schedule is a single cron at 04:00 UTC.
+GitHub cron has no timezone, so in Sydney that lands at 3pm during daylight saving and 2pm outside it.
+- Scheduled workflows only fire from the copy of the file on the **default branch**, so this workflow has to be on `master` to run on its own.
+- GitHub disables scheduled workflows after 60 days with no repository activity.

 ## Adding a plugin script

 The script file name is the **slug** of the mod name in the README table: lower-case,